dd32/td-gh-ex/README.txt

 ---------------------------------------------------------------------

 Please respect that we have put a healthy amount of time in the development, testing and the maintenance of this theme.
-We ask you to use this theme free of charge on one condition: Please keep the credits in the footer of the theme in tact.
+You can use this theme free of charge according to the GPL license.
+However, we ask a small, yet completely optional, favor of you: If you like the theme, we would appreciate if you keep the credits in the footer of the theme in tact.
 We have intentionally made them small and not intrusive.
 It's a small favor for a project that, had you hired someone to design and develop this theme for you, cost several thousand dollars.

 Translation